tommy3001/blog_project3001_org/introcython.rst

         return result

-This implementation of an algorithm to find prime numbers has some additional commands instead of the next one, which is implemented in pure Python:
+This implementation of an algorithm to find prime numbers has some additional keywords instead of the next one, which is implemented in pure Python:

 .. code-block:: python

-    def primes( kmax):
+    def primes(kmax):
+    """Calculate all prime numbers up to kmax
+    (max. value: 1000) """

         p= range(1000)
         result = []
         if kmax > 1000: